 Fisher Old Mill is located is located along the Yellow River east of Milton and is accessible via Fisher Old Mill Road.
-This recreation site features a boat ramp and includes parking for 10 vehicles.
+This recreation site features a boat ramp and parking for 10 vehicles.
 Recreational opportunities at this site include boating, fishing, paddling, hiking, and wildlife viewing.

 Parkerville Ramp is located east of Milton on the Yellow River and is accessible via Log Lake Road.
-This recreation site features a concrete boat ramp and includes parking for 10 vehicles.
+This recreation site features a concrete boat ramp and parking for 10 vehicles.
 Recreational opportunities at this site include boating, fishing, paddling, hiking, and wildlife viewing.

 Reedy Landing is located northwest of Crestview on the Yellow River and is accessed via Old River Road.
 The recreation site features a boat ramp and a small parking area.
-Note that at this location the river may be shallow and is suitable for canoes, kayaks, and small boats only.
+This location of the river is shallow at times and is suitable for canoes, kayaks, and small boats only.
 Recreational opportunities at this site include boating, fishing, paddling, hiking, and wildlife viewing.